EU Ship Recycling Regulation - EU SRR

 EU rules on ship recycling aim to make it greener and safer, and to reduce the negative environmental and social impacts of recycling ships.
 Hundreds of large ships are dismantled in poor environmental and social conditions each year.
 Workers are low-paid and often have inadequate tools and little protection.
 This has caused many injuries, deaths and significant pollution.

-EU Ship Recycling Regulation – EU SRR , largely based on the Hong Kong Convention, entered into force December 30, 2013.
+EU Ship Recycling Regulation - EU SRR, largely based on the Hong Kong Convention, entered into force December 30, 2013.
 The regulation aims to prevent, reduce and minimise accidents, injuries and other negative effects on human health and the environment related to the recycling of ships flying the flag of European Union countries.

 The inventory of hazardous waste materials

-EU rules require that any EU ship going for dismantling, all new European ships, and third-country ships stopping in EU ports have on board an Inventory of Hazardous Materials (IHM).
+EU rules require that any EU ship going for dismantling, all new European ships, and third-country ships stopping in EU ports have on board a Inventory of Hazardouz Materials (IHM).
 This inventory must specify the location and approximate quantities of those materials.
 This helps the recycling of vessels and reduces the presence of toxic materials on board ships.
 Port authorities of EU countries may control ships to verify whether they carry such an inventory together with a necessary certificate.

 By December 31, 2020, all existing ships flying the flag of a member state of the EU, or ships flying the flag of a third country that are calling at EU ports, are required to have an IHM.